davecthomas/ajj2/content/post/brazilian-jiu-jitsu.md

 +++
-categories = ["services"]
+topics = ["services"]
 coaches = ["Dave Thomas"]
 authorimages = ["dave-thomas.jpg"]
 date = "2016-07-31T15:25:09-05:00"
 tags = ["bjj"]
 title = "Brazilian Jiu-Jitsu"
+weight = 1

 +++

 ### What makes BJJ so different?

-Brazilian Jiu-Jitsu  is widely regarded as the world's most effective ground fighting (grappling) art.
+Brazilian Jiu-Jitsu is widely regarded as the world's most effective ground fighting (grappling) system.
 While it has been evolving since the early 1900s as a martial art, street fighting system, and sport, the last ten years have brought it the most popularity in America and abroad as a result of globally distributed media coverage of victories in numerous challenge matches and mixed martial arts competitions pitting athletes with mastery of various martial arts.
 It is a safe yet highly effective combat system.
 It is considered relatively safe because it does not employ striking (kicks, punches, elbows, etc.), yet it is effective because of its ability to respond well to numerous types of realistic situations.
 As has been said many times about fights: they almost always start standing, but end up quickly on the ground.
 Brazilian Jiu-Jitsu  (BJJ) provides unlimited avenues to success from standing and ground positions.
 A hallmark of BJJ is that it is constantly evolving and improving to solve the real problems discovered by the competitors and instructors of the art.
 Another reason for the popularity and success of BJJ lies in the fact that it does not rely as much on size, strength, or speed as many fighting or self-defense systems.
 Over and over again, BJJ has proven this in real fight situations.
 BJJ utilizes take-downs, leverage on joints, and chokes to gain control over opponents.
 One of many remarkable aspects of this art: it gives students ability to defeat opponents from almost any position, even underneath an opponent.
 To an untrained eye, it is sometimes difficult to know who is in the best position when a BJJ fighter is involved, until it quickly ends in the defeat of the opponent!

 ### Basic Concepts: The Goal is Control